brunosag/scheduler-ufrgs/README.md

 ## About

 Scheduler UFRGS is a scheduling system for courses and classes at UFRGS (Universidade Federal do Rio Grande do Sul).
-The application allows users to manage courses, classes, and schedules using HTML and JavaScript.
+The application allows users to schedule courses and create timetables for their classes using HTML and JavaScript.

 ## Features

-- Add and manage courses
+- **Course Management**: Easily add and manage courses with the ability to remove them if needed.

-- Add and manage classes for each course
-- Define class schedules with days and times
+- **Class Management**: Add and manage classes for each course, specifying the days and times they occur.
-- View and manage the overall schedule

-## How to Use

-### Course Form
-- Fill in the name of the course in the "Nome da cadeira" field.
-- Click the "Adicionar" button to add the course to the list.

-### Course List
-- Displays the list of course added using the Course Form.

-### Class Form
-- Select the course from the "Cadeira" dropdown menu.
-- Select the class schedule from the "Horário" dropdown menu.
-- Check the checkboxes for the days on which the class takes place.
-- Enter the class code in the "Turma" field.
-- Click the "Adicionar" button to add the class to the list.

-### Class Table
-- Displays the list of classes added using the Class Form.

-### Schedule Options
-- Displays the available courses and their corresponding class options in a table format.

-### Schedule
-- Displays the overall schedule with time slots and the classes scheduled for each day and time.
+- **Schedule Creation**: Create a timetable with the selected classes, intuitively adjusting the schedule by highlighting different classes for each course.

-- Highlights the selected classes in the Schedule Options.
+- **Data Persistence**: Your data is stored in the browser's local storage, so your courses and schedules are saved even after closing the browser.

+## Usage

+When you open Scheduler UFRGS in your web browser, you'll see the main interface with the following sections:

+1. **Cadeiras**: This section allows you to add courses.
+To add a course, enter the course name and click "Adicionar".
+The added courses will be displayed in a list below.

+2. **Turmas**: This section allows you to add classes (turmas) for the courses.
+To add a class, select the course, time slot, days, and enter the class name (turma).
+Click "Adicionar" to add the class.
+The added classes will be displayed in a table below.

+3. **Grade Options**: This section displays the class selection options for the timetable.
+Select the class for each course from the dropdown menus.
+The selected classes will be automatically highlighted in the timetable.

+4. **Grade de Horários**: This section displays the timetable with all the added classes.
+The timetable is divided into time slots (Horários) and days (Segunda, Terça, Quarta, Quinta, Sexta).
+Selected classes will be highlighted with their respective color from the Grade Options.

+To remove a course or class, click the delete button (X icon) next to it in the corresponding section.

 ## License